simonrolph/sdm-targets-pipeline/README.md

  * A species list as defined by GBIF taxon keys in a `.txt` file. `inputs/species_list/sp_list.txt`
  * Two shapefiles `.shp` (+ associated files), one for the area of interest (AOI) you want to predict to, and one for the wider area you want to fit the model to (these can be the same shapefile). `inputs/regions/`
  * A environmental raster `.tif` covering the area of interest. `inputs/environmental/env_layers.tif`

+The species list and shapefiles are then used to download occurence data from GBIF for modelling.

 ### Species